redis/redis-doc/topics/data-types-intro.md

 added*.
 This will not require any SQL ORDER BY operation, will be very fast, and will scale to millions of elements even with a toy Linux box.

-For instance in ranking systems like the social news reddit.com you can add every new submitted link into a List, and with [LRANGE](/commands/lrange) it's possible to paginate results in a trivial way.
+For instance in ranking systems like that used by social news site reddit.com you can add every new submitted link into a List, and with [LRANGE](/commands/lrange) it's possible to paginate results in a trivial way.